seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Happily, amen!

 **MARK ANTONY**
-I did not think to draw my sword ’gainst Pompey;
+I did not think to draw my sword 'gainst Pompey;
 For he hath laid strange courtesies and great
 Of late upon me: I must thank him only,
 Lest my remembrance suffer ill report;
 At heel of that, defy him.

 **LEPIDUS**
-Time calls upon’s:
+Time calls upon's:
 Of us must Pompey presently be sought,
 Or else he seeks out us.